Our competitive tax structure and many incentives create a favorable environment for new and existing companies.

 Tax-exempt industrial revenue bonds (IRBs) of up to $10 million may be issued by our organization to finance up to 100% of new and expanding manufacturing projects.

-Solid waste and sewage disposal bonds can be structured to the extent an engineering study justifies treating a portion of plant costs as attributable to solid waste or sewage disposal.
+Solid waste and sewage disposal bonds can be structured to the extent to which an engineering study justifies treating a portion of plant costs as attributable to solid waste or sewage disposal.

 State of Alabama Taxes & Incentives